© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval chapel and associated building on St Cuthbert's Isle is a scheduled monument protected by Historic England under reference 1014485.
 View the official record →

-St Cuthbert's Isle is a small tidal island located off the coast of Northumberland, notable for its association with the early medieval saint Cuthbert.
+St Cuthbert's Isle is a small tidal island off the coast of Northumberland that contains the remains of a medieval chapel and associated structures.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014485.

 Medieval chapel and associated building on St Cuthbert's Isle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014485.